 - Psychological symptoms such as mood swings, depression, and problems with thinking, learning, and memory

-- Fatigue occurs in up to 90% of patients.
+- Fatigue occurs in up to 90% of those with MS.

 - Temperature sensitivity occurs in up to 60%; symptoms temporarily worsen with heat.

-According to the NMSS, about 85% of those with multiple sclerosis initially have relapsing–remitting MS. They experience periodic attacks or relapses followed by healing and symptom remission.
-Later in the course of the disease, about half of them develop secondary-progressive MS. Their symptoms and disabilities worsen as they continue to have relapses but do not fully recover.
+According to the National Multiple Sclerosis Society, about 85% of those with multiple sclerosis initially have relapsing-remitting MS. They experience periodic attacks or relapses followed by healing and symptom remission.
+Later in the course of the disease, about half develop secondary-progressive MS. Their symptoms and disabilities worsen as they continue to have relapses but do not fully recover.
 About 10% of people with MS have a progressive form of the disease.
 They grow gradually worse without experiencing remissions.